cryptobiu/MPC-Benchmark/README.md

 #### Installation

-In order to install this repository you will need first to install [libscapi](https://github.com/cryptobiu/libscapi).
-Please install libscapi at your home directory (in the future we will add the feature for custom installation directory).
+In order to install this repository you will need first to install [libscapi](https://github.com/cryptobiu/libscapi)

 After you installed `libscapi` clone this repository to your home directory.